bertilmuth/requirementsascode/README.md

 * Always up-to-date traceability from requirements to code (inside the code)
 * Clear separation between requirements and realization, making technological changes easier

-In the future it will also be possible to generate always up-to-date documentation from the code, that documents how the application really works.
+In the future it will also be possible to generate always up-to-date documentation from the code that documents how the application really works.

 # Hello World Example - System prints "Hello, User."